Worst-Case Distance-Aware Error Bounds for Neural Networks: BACKGROUND

 The conditions under which these error bounds are tight are detailed in~\cite{ataei2025darek}.

 The error of one output of a spline layer, where $N_s$ splines contribute to the output, is computed as $u_{\spline} = \sum_{i=1}^{N_s} u_{s_i}(\bfx, \calT)$.
-Next, we revisit the two-layer error bound presented in the DAREK paper~\cite{ataei2025darek}, as our K-DAREK architecture also adopts a two-block structure, comprising an inner MLP Block followed by a Spline Block.
-The propagated error of a two-layer Network, $\hat{f}(\bfx)=h_2(\bfh_1(\bfx))$, also can be calculated using the following equation~\cite[Theorem 2]{ataei2025darek}:
+We also revisit the two-layer error bound presented in the DAREK paper~\cite{ataei2025darek}, as our \ac{K-DAREK} architecture adopts a two-block structure, comprising an inner \ac{MLP} block followed by a spline block.
+The propagated error of a two-layer network, $\hat{f}(\bfx)=h_2(\bfh_1(\bfx))$, can be calculated using the following equation~\cite[Theorem 2]{ataei2025darek}:

-which suggests that the error of the earlier layers is scaled by the Lipschitz constant of the current layer, $\calL_{h_2}^1$, and then added to the current layer's error.
+which shows that the error from earlier layers is scaled by the Lipschitz constant of the current layer, $\calL_{h_2}^1$, and then added to the current layer's error.
 Here, $\mathbf{1}_{\bfh_1}$ is a vector of all ones with the same size as $\bfh_1$.
-In~\eqref{eq:two-layer-error} $\calT$ is a matrix of size $N_s \times m_k$, where define $m_k$ knots for $N_s$ splines in layer $h_1$.
+In~\eqref{eq:two-layer-error} $\calT$ is a matrix of knots of size $N_s \times m_k$, where $m_k$ defines knots for each of the $N_s$ splines in layer $h_1$.
+This two-layer error propagation has been extended to arbitrarily deep spline networks~\cite{ataei2025darek}.